 Plants are a great way to add texture and dynamism to a space.
-Paired with furnishings like those below, they are a great way to add soft lines to a busy interior.
+Paired with either a modern or vintage aesthetic, plants are perfect for adding soft lines to a busy interior.

 The great thing about using plants in your interior is their incredible versatility.
 Foliage can be used to add a soft, warm element to a cosy living room, but it can also add vibrancy to strong, metallic spaces.

 For more maximalist inspiration, check out our Facebook, Instagram and Pinterest pages, where we post design ideas every day.
-If you have a maximalist interior to shout about, join the conversation using #Industville!
+If you have a maximalist interior to shout about, join the conversation using #Industville.

 If you’re still not convinced by the world of maximalism, discover our guide to every interior design style to find the perfect look for you.